Nell Gwyn: Relationship with King Charles II

-Late in 1667, George Villiers, 2nd Duke of Buckingham took on the role of unofficial manager for Gwyn's love affairs.
-He aimed to provide King Charles II with someone who would supplant Barbara Palmer, his principal current mistress and Buckingham's cousin, moving Buckingham closer to the King's ear.
-The plan failed; reportedly, Gwyn asked £500 a year to be kept and this was rejected as it was regarded as too expensive.
+Late in 1667, George Villiers, 2nd Duke of Buckingham, took on the role of unofficial manager for Gwyn's love affairs.
+He aimed to provide King Charles with someone who would supplant Barbara Palmer (Duchess of Cleveland and Countess of Castlemaine), his principal mistress and Buckingham's cousin, moving Buckingham closer to the King's ear.
+The plan failed; reportedly, Gwyn asked £500 a year to be kept and this was rejected as too expensive.
 Buckingham had an alternative plan, which was to set the King up with Moll Davis, an actress with the rival Duke's Company.
-Davis would be Gwyn's first rival for the King.
-Several anonymous satires from the time relate a tale of Gwyn, with the help of her friend Aphra Behn, slipping a powerful laxative into Davis's tea-time cakes before an evening when she was expected in the King's bed.
+Davis was Gwyn's first rival for the King.
+Several anonymous satires from the time relate a tale of Gwyn, with the help of her friend Aphra Behn, slipping a powerful laxative into Davis' tea-time cakes before an evening when she was expected in the King's bed.

 The love affair between the King and Gwyn allegedly began in April 1668.
 Gwyn was attending a performance of George Etherege's She Wou'd if She Cou'd at the theatre in Lincoln's Inn Fields.
 In the next box was the King, who from accounts was more interested in flirting with Gwyn than watching the play.
 Charles invited Gwyn and her escort, Mr. Villiers, a cousin of Buckingham's, to supper along with his brother the Duke of York.
 The anecdote turns charming if perhaps apocryphal at this point: the King, after supper, discovered that he had no money on him; nor did his brother, and Gwyn had to foot the bill.
 "Od's fish!" she exclaimed, in an imitation of the King's manner of speaking, "but this is the poorest company I ever was in!"

 Having previously been the mistress of Charles Hart and Charles Sackville, Gwyn jokingly called the King "her Charles the Third".
-By mid-1668, Gwyn's affair with the King was well-known, though there was little reason to believe it would last for long.
+By mid-1668, Gwyn's affair with the King was well-known, though there was little reason to believe it would last long.
 She continued to act at the King's House, her new notoriety drawing larger crowds and encouraging the playwrights to craft more roles specifically for her.
 June 1668 found her in Dryden's An Evening's Love, or The Mock Astrologer, and in July she played in Lacy's The Old Troop, a farce about a company of Cavalier soldiers during the English Civil War, based on Lacy's own experiences.
-Possibly, Gwyn's father had served in the same company, and Gwyn's part—the company whore—was based on her own mother.
-As her commitment to the King increased, though, her acting career slowed, and she had no recorded parts between January and June 1669, when she played Valeria in Dryden's very successful tragedy Tyrannick Love.
+Possibly, Gwyn's father had served in the same company, and Gwyn's part — the company whore — was based on her own mother.
+As her commitment to the King increased, though, her acting career slowed, and she had no recorded parts between January and June 1669, when she played Valeria in Dryden's successful tragedy Tyrannick Love.